linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 20 - Options Markets Introduction.md

 Figure 20.1 is a small sample of listed stock option quotations for Microsoft on September 10, 2021.
 The most recent price for the company's stock is \$295.71.
 The figure shows prices of options with exercise prices of \$290, \$300, and \$310 and with expiration dates in October and December.
 We can use the information in this figure to work out the gains or losses on various option positions as a function of the stock price on the expiration date.

-# Example 20.1 Profits and Losses on a Call Option
+**Example 20.1 Profits and Losses on a Call Option**

-Figure 20.1 shows that the October 1, 2021, expiration call on a share of Microsoft with an exercise price of  \$300 sells on September 10 for\$ 3.60.
+Figure 20.1 shows that the October 1, 2021, expiration call on a share of Microsoft with an exercise price of \$300 sells on September 10 for \$3.60.
 Until the expiration date, the call holder can exercise the option to buy shares of Microsoft for \$300.
-Because the stock price on September 10 is only  \$295.71, however, it clearly would not make sense at the moment to exercise the option to buy at\$ 300.
+Because the stock price on September 10 is only \$295.71, however, it clearly would not make sense at the moment to exercise the option to buy at \$300.
 Indeed, if Microsoft remains below \$300 by the expiration date, the call will be left to expire worthless.
-However, if Microsoft sells above\$ 300 at expiration, the call holder will benefit by exercising.
+However, if Microsoft sells above \$300 at expiration, the call holder will benefit by exercising.
 For example, if Microsoft sells for \$302 on October 1, the option holder will exercise the right to pay \$300 for a stock worth \$302.
 The value of each option on the expiration date would then be

 $$
 \text{Value} = \text{Stock price} - \text{Exercise price} = \$302 - \$300 = \$2
 $$

-Despite the  \$2 payoff at expiration, the call holder still realizes a loss of\$ 1.60 on the investment because the initial purchase price was 3.60:
+Despite the \$2 payoff at expiration, the call holder still realizes a loss of \$1.60 on the investment because the initial purchase price was 3.60:

 $$
 \text{Profit} = \text{Final value} - \text{Original investment} = \$2.00 - \$3.60 = -\$1.60
 $$

 Nevertheless, exercise of the call is optimal at expiration if the stock price exceeds the exercise price because the exercise proceeds will offset at least part of the purchase price.
-The call buyer will clear a profit if Microsoft is selling above 303.60 at the expiration date.
+The call buyer will clear a profit if Microsoft is selling above \$303.60 at the expiration date.
 At that stock price, the net proceeds from exercise will just cover the original cost of the call.

 A put option gives its holder the right to sell an asset for a specified exercise or strike price on or before some expiration date.
-An October expiration put on Microsoft with an exercise price of  \$300 entitles its owner to sell Microsoft stock to the put writer for\$ 300 even if the market price of Microsoft is less than that amount.
-The cost of that put option on September 10 was 7.82.
+An October expiration put on Microsoft with an exercise price of \$300 entitles its owner to sell Microsoft stock to the put writer for \$300 even if the market price of Microsoft is less than that amount.
+The cost of that put option on September 10 was \$7.82.
 Whereas profits on call options increase when the asset price rises, profits on put options increase when the asset price falls.
 A put will be exercised only if the price of the underlying asset is less than the exercise price, that is, only if its holder can deliver for the exercise price an asset with a lesser market value.
 (One doesn't need to own the shares of Microsoft to exercise the put option.
 Upon exercise, the investor's broker purchases the necessary shares of Microsoft at the market price and immediately delivers, or "puts them," to an option writer for the exercise price.)
 The owner of the put profits by the difference between the exercise price and market price.

-# Example 20.2 Profits and Losses on a Put Option
+**Example 20.2 Profits and Losses on a Put Option**

 Now consider the October 1, 2021, expiration put option on Microsoft with an exercise price of \$300, selling on September 10 for \$7.82.
 It entitles its owner to sell a share of Microsoft for \$300 at any time until October 1.
-If the put holder buys a share of Microsoft and immediately exercises the right to sell it at \$300, the exercise proceeds will be $300 - $295.71 = \$4.29.
+If the put holder buys a share of Microsoft and immediately exercises the right to sell it at \$300, the exercise proceeds will be \$300 - \$295.71 = \$4.29.
 Obviously, an investor who pays \$7.82 for the put has no intention of exercising it immediately.
-If, on the other hand, Microsoft is selling for only 291 at expiration, the put will turn out to be a profitable investment.
+If, on the other hand, Microsoft is selling for only \$291 at expiration, the put will turn out to be a profitable investment.
 Its value at expiration will be

 Put value at expiration = Exercise price - Stock price = \$300 - \$291 = \$9 and the investor's profit will be \$9 - \$7.82 = \$1.18.
 This is a holding period return of \$1.18/\$7.82 = 0.151, or 15.1\%—over only 22 days!
 Obviously, put sellers on October 1 (who are on the other side of the transaction) do not consider this outcome very likely.

 An option is said to be in the money when its exercise would produce a positive cash flow.
 Therefore, a call option is in the money when the asset price is greater than the exercise price, and a put option is in the money when the asset price is less than the exercise price.
 Conversely, a call is out of the money when the asset price is less than the exercise price; no one would exercise the right to pay the strike price for a stock when its market value is less than that amount.
 A put option is out of the money when the exercise price is less than the asset price.
 Options are at the money when the exercise price and asset price are equal.